daedalus/glucose_monitoring/README.md

 This tool generates a comprehensive Ambulatory Glucose Profile (AGP) with extended clinical metrics, including Time in Tight Range (TITR) metric.
 It processes continuous glucose monitoring (CGM) data and produces both a visual AGP plot and detailed statistical analysis.

+This application should work with data from any CGM, however it was only tested with Sibionics GS1.
+For other models we need more data.

 ## Features

 ### General